polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-software-tool-flow.md

 <a name="building-hss"></a>
 #### Building the HSS

-To build the HSS clone or download the HSS source code from GitHub:
+To build the HSS:

+1. Clone or download the HSS source code from GitHub

-1. In SoftConsole select File -> Import and then select General/Existing Projects into Workspace:
+2. In SoftConsole select File -> Import and then select General/Existing Projects into Workspace:

 ![](./images/sc_import.PNG)

-2. Navigate to the HSS repository and select finish to import the project:
+3. Navigate to the HSS repository and select finish to import the project:

 ![](./images/import_project.PNG)

-3. Place the HSS configuration file in the top level directory naming it solely ".config", the default configurations can be used from the boards folder for each target:
+4. Place the HSS configuration file in the top level directory naming it solely ".config", the default configurations can be used from the boards folder for each target:

 ![](./images/def_config.PNG)